Have Your Say

 You can share your story to help raise awareness in service staff and funders and also inspire others that may be struggling.
 You can share your story through videos, blogs, and social media posts to raise awareness and break down stigma.

-You can be part of a group of service funders, service staff and people with their own experience of mental health addiction or homeless challenges making shared decisions about how services should look, and how they are delivered.
+You can be part of a group of service funders, service staff and people with their own experience of mental health or addiction challenges making shared decisions about how services should look, and how they are delivered.

 You could help us design and deliver training or share your experiences to help train staff working in support services.
 We can even offer you training to help you feel confident enough to get involved in other opportunities.